sam3016/FMSundae_JP/README.md

 FNSundae App in Japanese.

-A revision app for Claris FileMaker Certification.
+A revision app for Claris FileMaker Certification. not for commerical usage.

 I will update it when the original version is updated.